Skip to content

 Many doctors recommend "weight-bearing" exercise to help maintain bone density and the overall functionality of our bodies.
 This might instantly make you think you need to hit the iron.

-Weightlifting can be very beneficial, but if you don't have access to weights calisthenics still provides lots of options for you get a good workout full of weight-bearing exercises.
+Weightlifting can be very beneficial, but if you don't have access to weights calisthenics still provides lots of options for you to get a good workout full of weight-bearing exercises.

 Generally, weightlifting exercises are great for increasing muscle mass, isolating muscle groups, and building strength whereas calisthenics helps burn more calories and is better for flexibility.
 For maximum benefit, you can combine the two.

 When it comes to healthy living, exercise is a great start.
-However, you need to ensure your body gets the fuel and nutrients it needs, which can be found by shopping hour huge selection of quality health supplements.
+However, you need to ensure your body gets the fuel and nutrients it needs, which can be found by shopping our huge selection of quality health supplements.

 Benefits of Calisthenics